steven-r/sidebar-card/README.md

 # Sidebar card [WIP]
 This card adds a sidebar to your interface which you can configure globally so every page has the sidebar.
 It can replace your top navigation but can also give extra functionality.

+This fork ist based on the work from https://github.com/DBuit/sidebar-card.
+You might get him a coffee:

 <a href="https://www.buymeacoffee.com/ZrUK14i" target="_blank"><img height="41px" width="167px" src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee"></a>

 ## Installation instructions

-**HACS installation:**
+**HACS installation**

-Go to the hacs store and use the repo url `https://github.com/DBuit/sidebar-card` and add this as a custom repository under settings.
+Go to the hacs store and use the repo url `https://github.com/steven-r/sidebar-card` and add this as a custom repository under settings.

 Add the following to your ui-lovelace.yaml:
 ```yaml